-To register a Semantic Container in the Metadata-Store of the Data Market Austria (DMA) the corresponding Swagger file has to be submitted to the DMA Metadata-Store.
+To register a Semantic Container in the Metadata-Store of the Data Market Austria (DMA) the container need to be started with the command line option -e REGISTER_DMA=true.
+The relevant information from the container configuration annotates specific fields in a Swagger file that is submitted to the DMA Metadata-Store.

-3.5 Authorization and Billing
+3.5 Authentication and Authorization

 Containers are secured against remote access through the API.
-Note that the current architecture does not provide access control for local access to the container.
+Note, that the current architecture does not provide access control for local access to the container.